United Kingdom by-election records: Minor parties and independents

 Perennial fringe candidates include such personalities as Bill Boaks, who ran in 19 by-elections.
 His highest vote was at the 1982 Beaconsfield by-election with 99 votes.
 Screaming Lord Sutch was for most of his career the leader of the Official Monster Raving Loony Party, and competed in 34 by-elections (1 for the National Teenage Party) between 1963 and 1997.
 His highest vote total was 1,114 at the 1994 Rotherham by-election.
 Lindi St Clair of the Corrective Party contested eleven by-elections without success, her highest total being 216 votes as 'Lady Whiplash' at the 1990 Eastbourne by-election.
-Sutch's successor as leader of the Official Monster Raving Loony Party, Alan "Howling Laud" Hope, has, as of the 2023 Uxbridge and South Ruislip by-election, contested twenty-one by-elections.
+Sutch's successor as leader of the Official Monster Raving Loony Party, Alan "Howling Laud" Hope, has, as of the 2026 Makerfield by-election, contested twenty-six by-elections.

 Under various ballot paper descriptions, David Bishop of the Church of the Militant Elvis label stood at seven by-elections, receiving 99 votes at the 2012 Corby by-election, an increase over his previous high of 93 at the 2011 Feltham and Heston by-election.

 On 23 January 1986, Wesley Robert Williamson (who changed his name to Peter Barry) stood in four simultaneous by-elections in Northern Ireland.